Nikhat-Suleimanov9/taxi_analytics/README.md

 Deep learning performed best for surge pricing prediction, outperforming traditional ML models.
 Feature engineering and proper preprocessing played a key role in improving accuracy.

-Additionally, this Neural Network model did not only achieve the highest score in my evaluation, but outperfomed all other models from other public notebooks available on the Kaggle website
+Additionally, this Neural Network model did not only achieve the highest score in my evaluation, but outperfomed all the other models from other public notebooks available on the Kaggle website